 The fourth Raleigh Christmas Parade was actually held on Wed., Dec.
 3, 1947 at 4:30pm.
 Santa Claus arrived in style—via helicopter.
 The 1947 spectacle drew an estimated 50,000 onlookers.

 The parade was held in the afternoon of Fri., Nov.
 24, 1950; and then Monday evening at 7pm on Nov.
 26, 1951 (with an estimated 100,000-plus people in attendance—seen here in a newspaper clipping).

 The event was mostly on a Monday schedule through the 1960s—when crowds grew as big as 150,000—but even took place on Tuesday in 1963 after being postponed one day due to the funeral of president John F. Kennedy.

 A permanent shift to the Saturday before Thanksgiving took place in 1971.

 What is the route like?
 Where should you watch from?

-The 1.4-mile parade route starts near the corner of Hillsborough St. and Glenwood Ave., cruises down Hillsborough St. for several blocks where it runs into the North Carolina State Capitol, then snakes its way onto Fayetteville St. From there it's a five-block, straight shot into City Plaza where the parade ends in front of the Raleigh Marriott City Center.
-View the route here.
+The 1.4-mile parade route starts near the corner of Hillsborough St. and Glenwood Ave., cruises down Hillsborough St. for several blocks where it runs into the North Carolina State Capitol, then snakes its way onto Fayetteville St. From there it's a six-block, straight shot to the Duke Energy Center for the Performing Arts, before one last turn onto Lenoir St. where the parade ends at the Raleigh Convention Center and Red Hat Amphitheater.